ky90/JobWebsites/README.md

 7. https://www.works-hub.com/

 ## Others
-If you have extra job website, please don't hesitate to share.
+If you have other job websites I am not metioned here, please don't hesitate to share. </br> Thanks you.